jzaccone/app-modernization-helm-lab/README.md

 ![Github Pages](images/ss2.png)

-2. In your terminal window type the following command, substituting your github username for *[ghuname]*.
+2. After a few seconds, your pages will be published.
+To test this, in your terminal window type the following command, substituting your github username for *[ghuname]*.
 Verify that the contents of *index.yaml* are returned
 ```
    curl https://[ghuname].github.io/app-modernization-plants-by-websphere-jee6/charts/index.yaml
 ```